-A shocking number of companies have no strategy for organizing their resources for sales enablement.
+A shocking number of companies have no strategy for organizing their resources for sales engagement.
 Remote teams then have to find them for themselves either on the business’s public-facing site.

 What’s the alternative?
 Creating a central repository of content and sales collateral is an obvious choice when you’re all in the same office.
 It is even more important for remote teams.

 Sales and marketing collateral should be organized in a way that fits the needs of your teams.
 With that said, there will be some commonalities in the way you approach this.
 For example:

 - Content can be searchable by industry, by persona and/or by sales funnel point

 - Content can be searchable by topic, and/or format